yemissy/Breakthrough-Server-Side-Project/README.md

 - [ ] **Step 3.
 Build Out the Front-end (UI of your choice)**

   - Express Views
   - React

-- Hours to site - alter table
-- users regresation
-- insurance for users - table (one to many)

 - [ ] **Step 4.
 Stretch features**

-- Auth
+  - Registration and Authentication
-- Additional models
-- Any other rabit hole
+  - Insurance table; users - insurance (one to many)